-The NYSDOH, with assistance from the local health department, has completed a source water assessment for this system based on available information.
-Possible and actual threats this drinking water source were evaluated.
-The source wat assessment includes a susceptibility rating based on the ri posed by each potential source of contamination and ho rapidly contaminants can move through the subsurface to the wells.
-The susceptibility of a water supply well to contamin tion is dependent upon both the presence of potential source of contamination within the well's contributing area and the likelihood that the contaminant can travel through the env ronment to reach the well.
-The susceptibility rating is an es mate of the potential for contamination of the source water, does not mean that the water delivered to consumers is, or w become contaminated.
-Please refer to section "Water Qua ity" for a list of the contaminants that have been detected.
-T source water assessments provide resource managers with a ditional information for protecting source waters into the f ture.
+The NYSDOH, with assistance from the local health department, has completed a source water assessment for this system, based on available information.
+Possible and actual threats to this drinking water source were evaluated.
+The source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how rapidly contaminants can move through the subsurface to the wells.
+The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contamination within the well's contributing area and the likelihood that the contaminant can travel through the environment to reach the well.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
+Please refer to section "Water Quality" for a list of the contaminants that have been detected.
+The source water assessments provide resource managers with additional information for protecting source waters into the future.